WebAssembly/wasmint/README.md

 * [Test coverage report](https://teemperor.de/wasmint_coverage/)

+## Current state

+The interpreter still needs to catch up with the latest spec.

 ## Building

 libwasmint, wasmint and wasm-module require a C++11 compiler (including STL) and CMake as build dependencies.